cyril/r_spec-clone.rb/README.md

 * There is no option to activate monkey-patching.
 * Does not rely on hacks such as `at_exit` hook to trigger the tests.
 * Built-in matchers do not trust _actual_ and do not send it any message.
+* The subject must be explicitly defined, otherwise it is not implemented.

 ## Important ⚠️